Obscuretone/obscuretone.github.io/public/posts/en/jobnotfound.md

 It is hard to maintain a healthy sense of reality when the labor market keeps returning null responses.
 After enough silent failures, even strong candidates start treating every application as evidence against themselves.

-That is not a character flaw in candidates.
-It is what happens when the system withholds diagnostic information while demanding repeated effort.
+That is what happens when the system withholds diagnostic information while demanding repeated effort.

 ## Better Feedback Does Not Need To Be Dangerous